 This Summer Berry and Almond Whole Grain Galette combines sweet summer berries and peaches with toasted sliced almonds all wrapped up in a whole wheat pastry crust for a simple and impressive dessert.

 Because peaches and berries are fully in season right now, I decided to combine what I already had on-hand to make my version of a speedy “pie” (aka a galette).
 I remember the first time I tried a blueberry galette at taste testing when I was working at Southern Living and I thought how generously simple yet completely doable and tasty it was.
 Since then, I try to make a galette or two every summer (definitely not as many as I should be making!).

 I sometimes think of a galette as a cheater’s version of a pie because you don’t have to worry about the perfect edges, the top cracking or not cooking, etc. However, there is no cheating with this delicious recipe–it’s all homemade and all good.
 But best of all, it is simple to make!

-A few things to note about this recipe and the variation.
-I used vanilla paste (you can find it at a specialty grocery store like Whole Foods) because it offers a closer flavor to real vanilla beans while being more affordable.
+A few things to note about the summer berry galette and the variation.
+I used vanilla paste (you can find it at a specialty grocery store like Whole Foods).
+It offers a closer flavor to real vanilla beans while being more affordable.
 You can use real vanilla extract if you prefer.
-I also tried drizzling a little honey over the crust when the galette came out of the oven for a sweet glimmer.
+I also drizzled some honey on the crust after baking for a sweet glimmer.
 It tasted delicious but if you’re cutting back on sugar or calories, you can easily omit the optional step.

 Ta-da!
 The finished dish–so simple and SO scrumptious!
 Now for the hard part–willpower to not eat both of them in one sitting!